-Trogir, Croatia, our current home away from home, has a fascinating history that goes back more than 2,300 years.
-During our first weeks on this tiny island getaway, we preferred to soak up the town’s details bit by bit, leaving much to imagination, but when the opportunity presented itself to go on a walking tour with Natalija, a new friend and certified tour guide, we decided it was time we properly unravel the mysteries of the ancient town.
+During our first weeks in Trogir, we preferred to soak up the town’s details bit by bit, leaving much to imagination.
+However, when the opportunity presented itself to go on a walking tour with Natalija, a new friend and certified tour guide, we decided it was time we properly unravel the mysteries of the ancient town.

 Meeting Our Guide, Natalija

 We commenced our walking tour at the spot where we’d originally met Natalija – Trogir’s Petar Berislavić School, a handsome, century-old building with a commanding location on the Adriatic.
 When we’d gone there to make arrangements to visit an English class earlier in the month, Natalija (who works as the school’s legal advisor; she is a lawyer schooled in Split), helped translate.
 Our visit to the 6th grade class would turn out to be a fun diversion: we chatted about the students’ current lessons (their teacher kept reminding us that we could only speak to the kids in the present tense, as it’s the only one they’d yet learned), and their extracurricular passions.
-One boy was an up and coming water polo player, another was an avid basketball fan, and the female students professed a love for studying, not sports.
+One boy was an up-and-coming water polo player, another was an avid basketball fan.
+The female students professed a love for studying, not sports.
 As we left the classroom, impressed by the young students’ fine grasp of English and feeling their contagious energy, we concluded that these Croatian youth weren’t very different from their peers we’d met in classes in Southeast Asia and India just a year earlier.